gzalo/gzalo.com/content/articles/sdl.en.md

 	int pressedButton = 0;

 ```
-We declare two variables, one bool that will indicate if the program is still running and other one that indicates if any mouse button is down (0=none, 1=left, 2=right).
+We declare two variables, one bool that will indicate if the program is still running and the other one that indicates if any mouse button is down (0=none, 1=left, 2=right).

 ```c
 	while(!quit){
 ```

-While the window is still open, we keep doing the main loop.
+While the window is still open, we keep looping.

 ```c
 	SDL_Event event;